social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 This is what a deliberative consensus protocol is designed to do.
 It uses a deliberative process to discover what an **unbiased** (e.g. representative) sample of the group would **honestly** believe after they have considered all the most **informative** -- or convincing -- comments made by other users.

-To accomplish this, the protocol uses three different technologies, that correct in turn for **dishonesty**, **ignorance**, and **bias**.
+To accomplish this, the protocol uses three different technologies, that correct in turn for 1) **dishonesty**, 2) **ignorance**, and 3) **bias**.

-## Correcting for Dishonesty using Game Theory
+## 1) Correcting for Dishonesty using Game Theory

 First, to address the problem of **dishonesty** and coordinated manipulation, a deliberative consensus protocol can use game-theoretical mechanisms such as the [**Bayesian truth serum**](https://nel.mit.edu/bayesian-truth-serum/).
-BTS is an extraordinary mechanism that rewards users for giving honest answers *even if users believe that most people disagree with them*.
+BTS is an extraordinary mechanism (developed at MIT) that rewards users for giving honest answers *even if users believe that most people disagree with them*.

 To make these game-theoretical mechanisms work, there must be some sort of *reward*.
 If a deliberative consensus protocol is not a blockchain protocol, and the reward is not cryptocurrency, then what is the reward?

 In the deliberative consensus protocol, the reward currency can be **attention**.
 As I argue in [The Law Of Attention](/the-law-of-attention), if nobody pays any attention to your posts in an online platform, you will stop posting.
 If your votes have no effect on other posts, you will stop voting.

 So using a reputation system where reputation translates to the ability to influence the attention of other users, we can use an increase or decrease in reputation as the reward currency.
-This allows a deliberative consensus protocol to fully employ the tools of game theory and mechanism design.
+This allows a deliberative consensus protocol to fully employ the tools of game theory and mechanism design, and engineer a protocol that creates an equilibrium where everyone answers honestly, because they expect other users to do the same.

-## Correcting for Ignorance using Deliberation
+## 2) Correcting for Ignorance using Deliberation

 Second, to address the problem of **ignorance**, a deliberative consensus protocol can use an algorithm such as the [**Global brain algorithm**](https://social-protocols.org/global-brain/) to curate conversations that discover the most convincing arguments on each side of a question, in order to determine the opinion of users who have considered all of these arguments.